Upgrading high-availability installations#

 If a text fix received for a reported defect is not fixed in the upgraded version, you may need to open a Support Case to request a new build.

 Ensure that no application and generic processes are running.

 Open the Dashboard and confirm that no processes are running.
 If processes are running, you can wait for them to complete or by clicking Cancel in the same row as each process, cancel them.
-In V188.8.131.52 and later, you can use the Message of the Day feature (Settings > System > General Settings) to notify users of the planned upgrade, and request that they do not start new processes.
+You can use the Message of the Day feature (Settings > System > General Settings) to notify users of the planned upgrade, and request that they do not start new processes.

 Download and extract the installation package.

 Upgrades are done with the same package used to perform new installations.

 Warning: Ensure that all servers are stopped.
 If any servers are accessing the database when the upgrade happens, the upgrade will cause errors.